Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5

 2.5 Electron Proton Helium Instrument (EPHIN)

 The local particle radiation environment was monitored by the EPHIN detector until 2018, when it was depowered due to erratic behavior related to increasing on-board temperatures.
 EPHIN consists of an array of 5 silicon detectors with anti-coincidence shielding.
-The instrument is sensitive to electrons in the energy range 150 keV - 5 MeV, and protons/helium isotopes in the energy range 5 - 49 MeV/nucleon.
+The instrument is sensitive to electrons in the energy range 150 keV 5 MeV, and protons/helium isotopes in the energy range 5 49 MeV/nucleon.
 The field of view is 83 deg and the instrument is mounted on the Sun side of the spacecraft near the HRMA.
-Prior to 2013 the EPHIN data rates were monitored by the OBC to activate commands to safe the ACIS and HRC during periods of high radiation such as a solar flare.
+Prior to 2013 the EPHIN data rates were monitored by the OBC to activate commands to safe the ACIS and the HRC during periods of high radiation such as a solar flare.
 Due to spacecraft heating, the EPHIN no longer produces reliable data and thus on-board radiation monitoring data are now provided by the ACIS instrument.

 The forerunner of the Chandra-EPHIN was flown on the Solar and Heliospheric Observatory (SOHO) satellite.
 Information is available at http://www2.physik.uni-kiel.de/et/ag-heber/costep/ephin.php.
-The EPHIN instrument was built by the Institut fur Experimentelle und Angewandte Physik at the University of Kiel, Germany.
+The EPHIN instrument was built by the Institut für Experimentelle und Angewandte Physik at the University of Kiel, Germany.
 Drs.
 Reinhold Muller-Mellin and Hoarst Kunow are the Co-Principal Investigators.

 2.6 Operations